mssola/terraform/README.md

     images with the appropriate services running, so make sure this variable matches the image you use for your VMs.

-  * `workers_memory`
+  * `<component name>_memory`

-    The amount of memory to be assigned to "workers".
-We account for workers the master and the minion nodes of Kubernetes.
-It defaults to 512MB.
+    The amount of memory to be assigned to the given component in MB.
+Possible options for components are: `etcd`, `master`, `minion` and `salt`.
+The default value is 512 MB.
+Moreover, if you want to setup the same value for all of them, you can use the `memory` shortcut. **Note**: this only works for the libvirt setup.
+Support for openstack is still being worked.

 Please take a look at the `*.profile` files for more variables used in our templates.